ministryofjustice/data-engineering-support-rota/.git-crypt/README.md

 - key type: RSA-RSA
 - key size: 4096
-- key valid for: choose an appropriate non-0 expiry time
+- key valid for: choose an appropriate non-inifite (0) expiry time
 - create a passphrase

 Note the email address associated with your github account is the one used to identify your key.